 - Bermuda won its two Olympic medals in two sports: Triathlon & Boxing.

-- The Dominican Republic won its twelve Olympic medals from four sports including Athletics, Boxing, Taekwondo & Weightlifting.
+- The Dominican Republic won its twelve Olympic medals in four sports, including Athletics, Boxing, Taekwondo & Weightlifting.

 - Grenada won its three Olympic medals in Athletics.